redhat-openstack/openstack-manuals-convert/README.md

 **Solution:**

 Efforts are under way to add a revision history to each upstream book, though even these updated revision history sections do not contain all the details needed for the **publican package** command to succeed.
 For now the script either injects a revision history, or replaces the revision history if one is found, with a revision history containing a single entry that links to the commit of the openstack-manuals project that the book was branched from.

+### Publican RFEs

+These Publican RFEs have been raised, implementation of them will streamline the conversion process:

+* [893199](https://bugzilla.redhat.com/893199) Add CSS to common-db5 for centering "author" tag (same styling as corpauthor in DocBook 4.5)
+* [953675](https://bugzilla.redhat.com/953675) XSL for abstract and subtitle detection assumes info element is root node of XML file (not always the case when using info file directive).
+* [953618](https://bugzilla.redhat.com/953618) Non-ASCII characters in image file names get mangled in publish
+* [919486](https://bugzilla.redhat.com/919486) RFE: Support all DocBook conditionals
+* [953998](https://bugzilla.redhat.com/953998) RFE: publican.cfg directive for specifying/overriding 'extras' directory.
+* [919481](https://bugzilla.redhat.com/919481) RFE: Support changing images sub-directory name.
+* [957956](https://bugzilla.redhat.com/957956) get keywords always looks for a file named <type> Info.xml even when info file set.
+* [919474](https://bugzilla.redhat.com/919474) RFE: Ability to use case-insensitive "language" attributes on programlistings for compatibility with other docbook projects.
+* [958495](https://bugzilla.redhat.com/958495) Running publican package on a DB5 book results in SRPM that depends on non-existent "publican-common-db5" package.